Cleg83/tool_db/README.md

 * Tool Reviews and Ratings: User-generated reviews and ratings for tools to provide additional insights and feedback.

-* Mobile Optimization: Improved user experience on mobile devices, including a dedicated mobile app.
+* Mobile Optimisation: Improved user experience on mobile devices, including a dedicated mobile app.

 * Expanded Database: Regular updates to the tool database with new tools, videos, and purchase links.